opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 end
 ```

-**Syntax**: It is important that the attributes inside an *template - end* definition begin with a lowercase character.
+**Syntax**: It is important that the attributes inside a *template - end* definition begin with a lowercase character.
 The name has to start with an uppercase character.
 Each attribute also needs to be prefixed with four spaces (or a `\t`).
 Currently only the following 3 attributes are allowed: `name`, `type`, `timing`

-## Instances
+### Instances
 An *Instance* is the concrete object of a previously declared *Primitive*.
 Such set of *Instances* do not share any data other than the definition of their attributes.

 As an example, two *Instances* of locations could be initiated out of the previously made *Primitive* (see [Primitives section](#Primitives)):